Rainieeer/Rainieeer/README.md

 I'm a **Third-Year Computer Science Student** at **Laguna State Polytechnic University**, Philippines.
 I’m passionate about technology, innovation, and solving real-world problems.
 My main interests are in **Advanced Machine Learning** and **Web Development**.

+> **Mission:** To leverage technology and data-driven solutions to make a positive impact in the world.

 ---

 ## 🚀 Skills & Expertise